ppkantorski/Ultrahand-Overlay/README.md

 ## License

-This project is licensed under the [CC-BY-NC-SA-4.0 License](LICENSE).
+This project is licensed under the [CC-BY-NC-SA 4.0 License](LICENSE).

 Copyright (c) 2023 ppkantorski